-The School's policy allows employees to accumulate 10 days of personal time off.
-Unused personal time off is paid to employees upon termination or paid to employee as of June 30, 2022 therefore no liability is recorded on the School's statement of net position.
+The School's policy allows employees to accumulate 10 days of sick leave.
+Unused sick leave is paid to employees upon termination or paid to employee as of June 30, 2023 therefore no liability is recorded on the School's statement of net position.